rcamposdev/ingles/apuntes/others/homework.md

-## 🏠 Homework
+## 🏠 Homework 14-Mar

 ### Write the questions for the answers

-1. How many people live in your house?
+1. How many people are there in your family?
 2. How old are you?
 3. What did you do last weekend?
-4. Where dou you live?
+4. Do you live in a house or in an apartment?
 5. What kind of music do you like?
 6. How often do you go to the cinema?